 In skincare

 coffee has both anti-inflammatory and antibacterial properties thus helping to fight acne.
-Add few drops of coffee extract to this acne mask.
+Use coffee extract in this acne mask or Coffee and cream soap

 How to make coffee extract